 #1 Lose the Navigation Links

 Leaving the site’s navigation options at the top of your page can serve as a distraction for your visitors.
 It pulls their attention away from the offer and prevents them from filling out your form.
 Removing navigation links from your landing pages can significantly increase conversion rates.
-While this best practice has been proven to be very successful in raising conversion rates, there are still only a small number of landing pages that actually take advantage of this strategy.
+While this best practice has been proven to be very successful in raising conversion rates, only a small number of landing pages actually take advantage of this strategy.

 #2 Include Videos and Images